$175 USCIS Doctors / Civil Surgeons For Immigration

 Statcare is convenient: You can come to Statcare until 8 PM on weekdays, and 5 PM on weekends and holidays.
 Statcare in Brooklyn is open until 9 PM on weekdays.

 Statcare opens at 8 AM and provides all USCIS immigration i693 forms.
-Just bring cash or credit card + your Government issued ID card + your vaccination records.
+Just bring cash or credit card + your Government-issued ID card + your vaccination records.
 Checks are not accepted.
-The Gonorrhea Test can be done anywhere by you.
-Just bring us the results.
+The gonorrhea nucleic acid amplification test (NAAT) must be ordered by the civil surgeon at the time of the immigration medical examination.
+Tests performed elsewhere, or prior to the civil surgeon’s examination of the applicant, are not acceptable.
 The Lab Fee for the Gonorrhea Test at Statcare is $125.
-The Lab Fee for IGRA( Quantiferon) Test at Statcare is $95.
+The Lab Fee for IGRA (Quantiferon) Test at Statcare is $95.

 Unlike other places, Statcare does blood tests and Chest X-rays and keeps all vaccines in stock (if you need any) so you don’t have to run around getting everything accomplished.
 Also, Statcare can expedite your immigration medical for a small fee.
 Vaccines are not included.